apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 ### Google Cloud Firestore Ticket Registry

 A new ticket registry implementation backed by [Google Cloud's Firestore](../ticketing/GCP-Firestore-Ticket-Registry.html) is now available.

+### Service Management & Indexing

+Registered service types are now internally indexed by the services management facility to assist with advanced and faster querying oeprations.
+Changes in this area allow the underlying service management APIs to efficiently query for a service by a given field such as `clientId` without having to loop through all registered services.
+Available indexes include `id`, `name`, `serviceId`, `clientId`, etc.

+Indexed fields are generally expected to be uniquely defined.
+This means that if you have multiple registered services sharing the same
+`clientId` or `name` or `id` fields, you most likely will into issues and the service registry may not be able to respond back with the correct registered service.
+Review your catalog of registered applicationd with CAS and ensure each definition is assigned to unique values for said fields.

+### Monitoring & Observerations

+The following operations are now *observed* using [Micrometer Observations](https://micrometer.io) and then reported as metrics:

+- Ticket registry operations and queries
+- Service management operations and queries
+- SAML2 service provider metadata resolution
+- Authentication attempts and transactions

 ## Other Stuff

-- Ticket registry operations are now *observed* using [Micrometer Observations](https://micrometer.io) and then reported as metrics.
 - JSON and YAML service registries are able to auto-organize and store service definition files in dedicated directories identified by the service type.
 - Support for additional settings such as `cluster`, `family`, etc to assist with Hazelcast discovery when CAS is deployed in AWS.
 - [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is now prepped to also a starter test suite based on Puppeteer.
-- Registered service types are now internally indexed by the services management facility to assist with advanced and faster querying oeprations.

 ## Library Upgrades